leonprou/Grants-Program/applications/address-book.md

 ## Development Status :open_book:

-I have a PoC version that presents address book with a mock data.
+PoC version was developed, in the PoC hard coded data is used.

 ## Development Roadmap :nut_and_bolt: